FullStackTypeScriptCourse/course_material/06_mongodb/EXERCISES.md

 We are going to this in order to get a better understanding of how MongoDB works and how we can use it in our projects.

-I will use the commandline to show you some of the commands:

 ```bash
     # Connect to the database
     mongo "mongodb+srv://cluster0.9qj0t.mongodb.net/<dbname>" --username <username>